AndrewStaus/data-platform/libs/analytics_utils/README.md

-# analyics_utils/
+# analytics_utils/

 Utilities for working with Snowflake and Snowpark easier in interactive jupyter notebook sessions.

 ## Modules

-- `snowpark`: Helpers that will initilize a snowpark session upon import and override the `display` function in jupyer with a rich, and resource constrained pygwalker display.
+- `snowpark`: Helpers that will initialize a snowpark session upon import and override the `display` function in jupyter with a rich, and resource constrained pygwalker display.